 Goal 13 is to take urgent action to combat climate change and its impacts.
 Fairtrade farmers have repeatedly told us that climate change is one of the biggest challenges they face, and that environmental conditions are changing far faster than expected.
 So Fairtrade is increasing support for adaptation efforts by training farmers in new techniques, helping them build more resilient crops and working with organisations that can provide specialist tools and training.
 We will also help farmers advocate at governmental level to obtain support for adaptation and mitigation efforts.

 The aim of Goal 17 is to strengthen the means of implementation and revitalise the global partnership for sustainable development.
 Just as nations, intergovernmental bodies and non-government organisations are working together to support the Sustainable Development Goals, Fairtrade is committed to working at every level – farm, cooperative, national, global – to improve the livelihoods and lives of farmers and producers in developing countries.
 Our global partnership includes offices in developed countries increasing both awareness and demand of Fairtrade goods, right through to the farmer producing them; Fairtrade leverages the strength of its markets and collective bargaining power of unions to change the lives of individuals.

 Click here to learn more about Fairtrade’s work towards achieving the UN SDGs

 So now you’re familiar with the important work Fairtrade is doing to change lives and protect the environment, it’s up to you to Make the Switch!

 Remember, a simple switch in your kitchen makes a big impact on farmers, communities and our planet.

-Click here to get in touch and find out just how easy it is support Fairtrade in your workplace or business.
+Click here to register your interest and find out just how easy it is support Fairtrade in your workplace or business.